tk-kushal/daily-report/Readme.md

 - add a graph or calander view to show how was each month or year accorind to what is beeen imporved
 - additional catagories can be added to make the data more usefull like what type of work did you do today etc
 - add daily quote on the top

+## Issues

+- all the records are stored in the current month, fix this issue and add the feature to fetch other months' data.